slowernews/wisdom-tldr/README.md

 > *'You have only so much energy and so much time.
 Every moment wasted on the affairs of others subtracts from your strength.'*

+> *'At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.'*

 <!--
 The freedom to express oneself fully.
-At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.

 ###On boundaries -> independence, autonomy
 set boundaries
 Practice doing without things you think you need.